ansible-lockdown/Benchmark-Generator/README.md

 # XCCDF Benchmark Generator

+Developed by Refactr in partnership with Mindpoint Group.
+For more, visit https://refactr.it

 Generates complex output from an XCCDF file.
 Used to generate initial project files for automation tools in various formats.

 Current generators: